|

 Urban Council responding to owners Radion Ltd's request to open the Laindon Picture Theatre on Sundays

-Ltd. had a private car decorated for an appearance in the annual Laindon Carnival.
-Although an exact
+a private car decorated for an appearance in the annual Laindon Carnival.
+This may have been used to promote the change of

 'Times of Opening' schedule from the late 1940s into the 1950s was: Monday, Thursdays and Saturdays: 1.15 pm.